Saturday, April 19, 2025

 Saturday 10/12 would be the first chance for me to catch the comet in the evening sky, as the comet had traveled around the Sun and became an evening object on Friday 10/11.
 The weather was poor on Friday, but Saturday was clear all day with clouds coming in at twilight.
 Would the clouds stay away long enough to get a peak at the comet?
 Next problem, where to observe?
 I have a fairly decent western horizon if I go to the farm across the street from my house.
 Looking at planetarium apps, it was close.
 My son-in-law's parents have a home on Lake Erie.
 In fact, their backyard is on a cliff above Lake Erie.
 They were gracious and allowed me to set up my DSLR and tripod in their yard.
 I also had my binoculars and my son-in-law's father also had a pair of binoculars.
 We were treated to a beautiful sunset, but there was a heavy bank of clouds on the horizon.
 I was afraid the comet would be behind the clouds.

 Spoiler alert, my expectation of where the comet would be, specifically how high above the horizon, was significantly off.
 My expectation of when the comet would be visible was off as well.
 Their neighbor came outside and asked if we could see anything.
 We told him we couldn't see anything, so he went back inside to attend to his parental duties.
 Just as was about to give up, we noticed Venus.
 It was much higher and further South than I expected.
 Arcturus became visible as well.
 The comet was roughly between Venus and Arcturus in azimuth, and it was close to Venus' altitude.
 We renewed the search, and their neighbor returned.
 We took turns looking through the binoculars.
 I kept snapping photos with my camera in hopes the comet would appear to the camera sensor before our eyes could detect it.
-Lots of false alums, wispy clouds, jet contrails, but no comet.
+Lots of false alarms, wispy clouds, jet contrails, but no comet.
 My son-in-law's mother told us she was seeing something and to her it felt like the comet.
 We thought it was another airplane contrail.
 She was pretty adamant; I pointed the camera based on her description relative to the clouds near the horizon.
 Took a photo at 7:33 pm, there it was!!!

 We took turns looking through the binoculars and I kept taking pictures.
 The comet got brighter, and you could make it out naked eye.
 We watched it go behind clouds, then reemerge.
 We lost it to the dense cloud bank on the horizon around 8:07 PM.
 I was shooting with my Ha modified Canon T6i, fixed tripod, Canon 50 mm lens (The Nifty Fifty), and an intervalometer (used as a shutter release).
 I was taking pictures at different settings, bracketing exposures, to ensure I captured the comet.